rpm-software-management/dnf/doc/automatic.rst

     Whether packages comprising the available updates should be downloaded by ``dnf-automatic.timer``.
 Note that the other timer units override this setting.

+``network_online_timeout``
+    time in seconds, default: 60

+    Maximal time dnf-automatic will wait until the system is online.
+0 means that network availability detection will be skipped.

 ``random_sleep``
     time in seconds, default: 0

     Maximal random delay before downloading.
-Note that, by default, the ``systemd`` timers also apply a random delay of up to 5 minutes.
+Note that, by default, the ``systemd`` timers also apply a random delay of up to 1 hour.

 .. _upgrade_type_automatic-label: